-I was so excited to get out there and start seeing buses that I didn’t even spend the time upfront questioning people thoroughly on the buses and weeding through them before going to see them.
+We were so excited to get out there and start seeing buses that we did not even spend the time upfront questioning people thoroughly on the buses and weeding through them before going to see them.
 This is where we wasted a good amount of time.

-Having patience with this process, even though we personally know it is hard, it will save you tons of headaches, hours, and money down the road.
+Having patience with this process (even though we personally know it is hard) will save you tons of headaches, hours, and money down the road.

-Patience will also keep you away from some sketchy situations that we got into.
+Patience will also keep you away from some sketchy situations that we got ourselves into.

 Finding the perfect bus for sale for a school bus conversion comes down to you being knowledgable about buses and knowing what you want.

 Unfortunately, the school bus market is not like the car market.
 It’s not a good direct-to-consumer market (yet), so they don’t have clean-cut marketing or a good knowledge base of information that you can weed through and find the right bus – especially when it comes to those of us who want to do a school bus conversion.